Wirecard witness admits guilt but pins German fraud blame on ex-CEO

 TIMELINE-The rise and fall of Wirecard

-(Additional reporting Marta Orosz; Writing by Tom Sims; Editing by Alexander Smith)
+(Reporting by Christina Amann Additional reporting by Marta Orosz Writing by Tom Sims Editing by Alexander Smith and David Goodman )

 ((Tom.Sims@thomsonreuters.com; +49 30 220 133 645;))